vikramaH/links/great comments.md

 One of my favourite ways to use GenAI is as a cheap and cheerful automations coder.

 Every time I find myself doing something boring or repetitive, I ask whether there’s part of it that can be automated.
 I know a little python, html, and css, but not enough to build anything useful from scratch.
 But I have found that, as long as you know the right questions to ask, it is possible to write functioning code with GenAI.

+# Using Generative AI as a tool for Learning in a Python Programming Assignment

+# Datamatics's post
+june 2025

+Developers used to speak the machine’s language - #Java, #Python, and what not - to get things done.
+ Now, thanks to Generative AI, machines understand ours.

+Generative AI is revolutionizing software development by bridging the long-standing gap between natural language and machine logic.

+🧠 Developers can describe what they want in natural language, and #AI does the rest - from writing and #testing code to generating documentation.
+This isn’t just automation.
+It’s a collaboration.
+ Developers and AI now work side-by-side - accelerating delivery, reducing rework, and driving innovation.

+📈 The impact?
+Shorter cycles.
+Higher quality.
+Happier teams.
+ And that’s just the beginning.